 - Longer back to helmet to improve back-of-head protection

 - Mouth vent can be opened or closed

 - 2 audible pockets sized to fit all audibles, including larger units such as the ProTrack II

 - Drilling into the helmet voids the impact standard, so while camera mounts won't be made for the helmet, most mounts for the G3 can be installed on the G4 if you don't mind voiding the impact-rating

 - There is a trap-door cutout in the EPP foam to gain access to the top of the shell to make it easier to add external mounts

 - G3 & G4 parts, such as visors, visor locking plates, screws and springs, are not interchangeable between the two helmets

 Ordering is available now on ChutingStar.com at this link.
-Orders placed now will ship the end of July or the beginning of August.
+Orders placed now will ship the beginning of August.

 The sizing chart has been released below, and I've added the current G3 sizing chart beneath it so you can see the difference.